Skip to main content

 If it's a situation related to Canvas, call 314-977-4000, and press 3 to speak directly with Canvas support.

-Please email summer@slu.edu, and a SLU staff member will drop you from the class.
+Please email summer@slu.edu, and a SLU staff member will process your drop.

 Can I retake the math placement test if I do not take one of these courses?